GREATER VANCOUVER BOARD OF TRADE

 OUR VISION: To be an active, innovative, trusted, credible business organization, known for influencing decision-makers, and educating, connecting with, and engaging our communities.

 OUR MISSION: To provide leadership, information and connections, and public policy support that help ensure the Greater Vancouver region is competitive and the preferred Pacific Gateway for trade, commerce, and travel.

 WE ARE informed, respectful, principled, collaborative, and professional.

 1. BACKGROUNDS AND AREAS OF EXPERTISE

-The Board is strongest and most effective when the following core competencies are represented, with each Director contributing knowledge, experience, and skills in at least one or two domains:
+The Board is strong and effective when the following core competencies are represented, and each Director contributes knowledge, experience, and skills in at least two domains:

 - Strategic Planning